-performance.
-If the Company reaches the first established or "target" goal, which is considered by the Committee to be challenging, then 25% of salary is awarded as a cash bonus.
-If the mid-level goal is met, the executive officers receive 50% of salary as a cash bonus, and if the Company reaches the third, or "stretch" goal, which is considered by the Committee to be extremely challenging, then the executive officers receive 75% of salary as a cash bonus.
+Under the cash bonus incentive program effective for fiscal 1997, there were three earnings-per-share goals established by the Committee, each exceeding the prior year's performance.
+If the Company reached the first established or "target" goal, which was considered by the CGC Committee to be challenging, then 25% of salary was to be awarded as a cash bonus.
+If the mid-level goal was met, the executive officers were to receive 50% of salary as a cash bonus, and if the Company reached the third, or "stretch" goal, which was considered by the Committee to be extremely challenging, then the executive officers receive 75% of salary as a cash bonus.

 Subjective performance criteria include the results of each executive officer's performance review pursuant to the Company's Performance Development Process ("PDP").
-The Company's PDP is a comprehensive program that focuses on total performance improvement by concentrating on "Key Development Areas" ("KDA") and "Key Result Areas" ("KRA").
+The Company's PDP is a comprehensive program that focuses on total performance improvement by concentrating on "Key Development Areas" ("KDA") and "Key Results Areas" ("KRAs).
 KDAs emphasize skill enhancement, leadership development, and career goal aspirations of employees.
 KRAs focus on the key results required to actively pursue the Company's mission.
 KDAs and KRAs are set annually for each management employee by the employee's supervisor, and the payment of an annual bonus is dependent upon each executive officer achieving his individual goals.
 That is, Company performance is not the sole criterion by which an executive officer's annual cash bonus payout is determined.
 Two factors determine whether an executive officer would receive an annual cash bonus: (a) The Company must achieve an established earnings-per-share improvement goal; and (b) the individual must achieve a satisfactory performance evaluation based upon the above-described PDP factors.
 Therefore, full weight is given to each of these factors.

-Because the Company did not reach its cash bonus target goal for fiscal 1996, the CEO and executive officers did not receive a cash bonus in 1996.
-Because the Company exceeded its stretch earnings-per-share improvement goals for fiscal 1995, and because each executive officer achieved his previously-established subjective performance goals, the maximum cash bonus award was earned.
-This bonus award was paid in 1995 and therefore is presented in the Summary Compensation Table.
+Because the Company did not reach its cash bonus target goal for fiscal 1996, the CEO and executive officers did not receive a cash bonus in fiscal 1997.
+Because the Company reached its stretch goal for fiscal 1997, the CEO and executive officers will receive the maximum cash bonus award (paid in fiscal 1998).